openml/automlbenchmark/docs/index.md

 ---
+layout: index
+title: Home
 ---

 # Introduction

 This is the website for the AutoML benchmark.
-The AutoML Benchmark provides an overview and comparison of open-source AutoML systems <sup>1</sup>.
+The AutoML Benchmark provides an overview and comparison of open-source AutoML systems.

 A brief overview and further references for each AutoML system can be found on the [AutoML systems](automl_overview.md) page.
 For a thorough explanation of the benchmark, and evaluation of results, you can read our [paper]().